jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   i) Install nodejs, nginx, and mysql prerequisites
   i) Create a directory in your home directory called **ghost-files**.
 Execute the install tutorial in the next step in that directory.
   i) Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.
 1. Create a fresh Ubuntu Virtual Machine and create a shell script that will automate the installation of the following and their dependencies:
   i) Install and Active Firewalld, open ports 22, 80, 443
   i) Download and install Wordpress
 1. NodeJS  express project
+1. Firewall to only allow single IP connection for SSH
+1. Modify /etc/hosts and SSH config file to connect only by hostname

 #### Footnotes